awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

    (3 rows)
    ```

-1. Take a snapshot of your instance\.

-   The upgrade drops all your PL/v8 functions\.
-Take a snapshot of your instance as a precaution\.
+1. Take a snapshot of your instance as a precaution, because the upgrade drops all your PL/v8 functions\.
 You can continue with the following steps while the snapshot is being created\.

    For steps to create a snapshot see, [Creating a DB Snapshot](USER_CreateSnapshot.md)

-1. Get a count of the functions you need to drop and recreate\.

-   Obtain the count of the number of PL/v8 functions in your instance so you can validate that they are all in place after the upgrade\.
+1. Get a count of the number of PL/v8 functions in your DB instance so you can validate that they are all in place after the upgrade\.

-   The following code returns the number of functions written in PL/v8, plcoffee, or plls:
+   The following code returns the number of functions written in PL/v8, plcoffee, or plls\.

    ```
    select proname, nspname, lanname